The Pilates Method of Body Conditioning is a complete system of exercises specifically designed to strengthen and stretch the body at the same time.

 Speaking of flexibility, as a trainer I see a lot of emphasis on stretching.
 Which is great, we all have tight muscles in need of a good stretch.

-But in order for the body to be balanced there needs to be enough strength to balance the flexibility in a particular joint and vice versa.
+But it’s HOW you stretch that makes a difference.
+In order for the body to be balanced there needs to be enough strength to balance the flexibility in a particular joint and vice versa.

-So for a stretch to happen the opposite muscles need to be strong enough to support the own body’s ability to create that stretch.
+So for a real stretch to actually happen, the muscles on the opposite side of a given joint need to be strong enough to support the body’s ability to create that stretch.
+This means sometimes you need to do some strengthening for flexibility.

-By the end, there are very few muscles that have been left unexercised and over time you will find the entire body transformed.
+By the end of a Pilates sequence, there are very few muscles that have been left unexercised and over time you will find the entire body transformed.

 I work with many clients with pain who find that Pilates helps them to strengthen, stretch, and stabilize their spine.
 This gives them a whole new awareness about what it means to stand tall against gravity and aging, use their joints correctly and move with freedom, often pain free.